-Since tax season 2012 has officially launched, I’ll address a question I am frequently asked,
+Tax season has officially launched, so it’s time to address a question I am frequently asked,

 Do homeschoolers get any tax breaks for their homeschooling expenses?
 Can a homeschool family deduct any of their homeschool expenses?

 Sorry, but the federal government does not give a tax credits for homeschool expenses

 State tax credits or deductions for homeschool expenses